This post may contain affiliate links, please see the privacy policy for details.

 - Take the meat from the whole lobster and crab out of the fridge and chop.
 Remove all of the shelled lobster tails from the soup.
 Take the meat out of the shells and chop.
 Discard the shells.

-- Combine lobster and crab meat in a medium mixing bowl and season with remaining Old Bay seasoning.
+- Combine lobster and crab meat in a medium mixing bowl and season with Old Bay seasoning.

 - Use an immersion blender to blend the soup mixture in the slow cooker.
 Stir in the heavy cream, chives, lobster, and crabmeat.